Centrality dependence of chemical freeze-out parameters and strangeness equilibration in RHIC and LHC energies: Application to Freeze-out

 In this context, it is also important to consider the constraints regarding the conserved charges.
 Following the assumption of an isentropic evolution, one can employ conservation conditions like strangeness neutrality (Eq.\ref{eq:ns}) and baryon density to charge density (Eq.\ref{eq:nbq}) to restrict the values of chemical potentials \cite{Alba:2014eba}.

-here, $r$ is net-charge to net-baryon number ratio of the colliding nuclei.
-For example, in Au + Au collisions $r = N_p /(N_p + N_n)=0.4$, with $N_p$ and $N_n$ denoting the number of protons and neutrons in the collidng nuclei.
-In proton proton collision this ratio is $1$.
+here, $r$ is the net-charge to net-baryon number ratio of the colliding nuclei.
+For example, in Au + Au collisions $r = N_p /(N_p + N_n)=0.4$, with $N_p$ and $N_n$ denoting the number of protons and neutrons in the colliding nuclei.
+In a proton-proton collision, this ratio is $1$.

 The usual approach should be solving Eq.\ref{eq.solve} to extract thermal parameters.
 The freeze-out description will be more reasonable if we include data for a larger number of detected particles in our solving mechanism.
 So a $\chi^2$ minimization is performed with all the available yields.
 One may avoid the volume systematics by taking ratios of two hadrons.
-Further, performing a minimization procedure with available yield ratios one should be able to parameterize the chemical freeze-out surface.
-In a recent work Ref.\cite{Bhattacharyya:2019cer}, we have shown that a larger systematic variation may arise in $\chi^2$ analysis due to variation in the chosen set of ratios.
+In this approach, the effects of hydrodynamical flow also disappear \cite{Cleymans:1999st}.
+Further, performing a minimization procedure with available yield ratios, one can parameterize the chemical freeze-out surface.
+In a recent work Ref.\cite{Bhattacharyya:2019cer}, we have shown that significant systematic uncertainty may arise in $\chi^2$ analysis due to variation in the chosen set of ratios.